Tisha B'Av: History of the observance

+Roman and Byzantine periods

-In the long period which is reflected in Talmudic literature the observance of Tisha b'Av assumed a character of constantly growing sadness and asceticism.
+In the long period which is reflected in Talmudic literature, the observance of Tisha b'Av assumed a character of constantly growing sadness and asceticism.

-Two independent accounts in non-Jewish sources, written in the 4th and 5th centuries, describe how Jews made a pilgrimage to the former city of Jerusalem each year to mourn the destruction of the Temple.
-Romans had forbade Jews from entering the city after the Bar Kokhba revolt, when it was razed and rebuilt as the colonia of Aelia Capitolina, and to reside in the former region of Roman Judaea, now part of Syria Palaestina.
-The Byzantine Empire—which had recently adopted Christianity as the state religion—controlled the city in this era.
-The only exception was evidently on the annual commemoration of Tisha b'Av.
-This blanket ban on Jews in Aelia and its environs ended with the early Muslim conquest of Aelia in 637, which had Jewish military assistance.
+Following the Bar Kokhba revolt, the Romans had forbidden Jews from entering the city of Jerusalem—which was razed and rebuilt as the colonia of Aelia Capitolina—and from residing in the former region of Roman Judaea, now part of Syria Palaestina.
+By the era of the Byzantine Empire, which had recently adopted Christianity as the state religion and controlled the city, this blanket ban remained.
+The only exception was evidently on the annual commemoration of Tisha b'Av, when Jews made a pilgrimage to the former city to mourn the destruction of the Temple.
+Under Hadrian, Jews were further banned from ascending to the Temple Mount to pray on Tisha B'av; instead, they prayed on the Mount of Olives overlooking it.
+Later, however, Jews were allowed to visit the Temple Mount.

+Two independent accounts in non-Jewish sources describe these annual pilgrimages:

-The first account of the mourning pilgrimage is found in the anonymous Latin travelogue, the Itinerarium Burdigalense, which is dated to 333.
+The first account is found in the anonymous Latin travelogue, the Itinerarium Burdigalense, which is dated to 333.
 The Bordeaux Pilgrim described a "perforated stone" on the Temple Mount, which the Jews "anoint"—i.e., rub with oil—once a year.
 While the Bordeaux Pilgrim stood in front of the stone, he heard the Jews lamenting and saw them tearing their clothes.

 The second account is by Jerome, who spent time in Aelia after moving from Rome to Bethlehem in the late 4th century.
-Jerome was a prolific writer.
-In the early 5th century, he wrote commentaries on the Twelve Minor Prophets, including Zephaniah.
+Jerome was a prolific writer, and in the early 5th century, he wrote commentaries on the Twelve Minor Prophets, including Zephaniah.
 In his commentary on Zephaniah 1:16, Jerome described the mourning practices on the Temple Mount, including how Jews had to bribe Roman soldiers for permission to lament there.
 He also described Roman soldiers demanding additional money from elderly Jews, who were weeping, had disheveled hair, and wore garments that looked both worn out and torn.

+This blanket ban on Jews in Aelia and its environs finally ended in 637 with the early Muslim conquest of Aelia, which had Jewish military assistance.